 That George Cecil Jones senior should suffer from depression was bad enough; that he should decide to kill himself made it all much worse; and that he should do it almost in public, at his place of work...
 The verdict at the inquest was one of suicide while in a state of temporary insanity.

-Where Cecil Jones first went to school is another thing I don’t know, but when he was a bit older, he attended the City of London School, run by the Corporation of London for the sons of men in business and the professions.
-An item of information I find interesting is that all applicants had to have a reference from a Corporation councillor or alderman: perhaps someone in the City might have been looking out for the son of the suicide George Cecil Jones.
+Where Cecil Jones first went to school is another thing I don’t know, but when he was a bit older, he attended the City of London School, run by the Corporation of London for the sons of men in business and the professions; and he stayed at the school even after his mother’s remarriage.
+All applicants had to have a reference from a Corporation councillor or alderman: I imagine the Bank had arranged that in Cecil Jones’ case.
 The school assumed that pupils could already read and write; it concentrated on adding to the basics with a broad and in-depth preparation for a life in work.
 English, Latin, French, Greek, German, even Sanskrit were taught; and elocution lessons were available to rid pupils of accents that might restrict the range of jobs open to them.
 The school offered a wide range of science subjects: maths, arithmetic, drawing, basic chemistry and natural philosophy.
 For this, the pupils’ parents had to find fees of 10 guineas per year although several scholarships were available.
 It was an education better than could be had at many public schools.

-One of Cecil Jones’ fellow pupils at City of London School was Julian Levett Baker, the son of another man who worked in a bank - perhaps the same bank.
+One of Cecil Jones’ fellow pupils at City of London School was Julian Levett Baker, the son of another man who worked in a bank (though not the same bank).
 Cecil and Julian were exactly the same age and perhaps in the same class, and shared some interests; they formed a friendship which lasted the rest of their lives.

 Cecil Jones and Julian Baker had both decided that they were going to be chemists by the time they left City of London School; and for them that didn’t mean training to be a pharmacist, it meant chemistry in its modern sense, which is based on laboratory analysis of substances to assess their constituent elements and their properties.
 Perhaps Cecil and Julian were already curious about alchemy but even if they hadn’t been, he might have been excited by the possibilities of a working life in chemistry.
 Modern chemistry was still in its infancy and was a very fast-moving field at that time: anyone working in it would be breaking new ground on a regular basis.
 And at the same time, more jobs for chemists were being created in local government, by new legislation, and also in industry, by the need to understand and control industrial processes: a new profession was in the process of being created.
 Living in London was again an advantage: they were both able to get one of the best specialist educations in chemistry available in the UK, though not at the same institution.
 While Julian Baker trained at the Finsbury Technical College, from 1889 to 1893, Cecil Jones did City and Guilds exams at the Central Technical College of the London Institute for the Advancement of Technical Education, one of the myriad and diverse colleges that (by 1900) were making up the University of London.
 The earliest source I could find for Cecil Jones’ education says that he also went to Birmingham University; but doesn’t give dates for when he was there, and I’m not even sure whether he was a student there or - which would have been much later in his life - an examiner.